 The requirement to publish a base prospectus under the Prospectus Directive only applies to Notes which are to be admitted to trading on a regulated market for the purposes of the Markets in Financial Instruments Directive (Directive 2004/39/EC) in the European Economic Area and/or offered to the public in the European Economic Area other than in circumstances where an exemption is available under Article 3.2 of the Prospectus Directive (as implemented in the relevant Member State(s)).
-References in this Base Prospectus to "Unlisted Notes" are to Notes issued by FGB for which no base prospectus is required to be published under the Prospectus Directive.
-The U.K. Listing Authority has neither approved nor reviewed information contained in this Base Prospectus in connection with Unlisted Notes.
+References in this Base Prospectus to "Exempt Notes" are to Notes issued by FGB for which no base prospectus is required to be published under the Prospectus Directive.
+Exempt Notes do not form part of this Base Prospectus for the purposes of the Prospectus Directive and the U.K. Listing Authority has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.